-Fluctuations clauses in standard form contracts, such as JCT contracts, were usually deleted when prices for construction projects were stable, as contractors were prepared to accept the risk in the event of any increase in the cost of materials, plant and labour.
-However, recent events have caused price volatility not seen since the 1970s, particularly of key construction inputs such as energy, steel and timber, as well as wage inflation.
-The traditional way for businesses to deal with price increases was to seek inclusion in their contracts of fluctuation clauses which increase the Contract Sum in accordance with objectively measured price rises.
+Events in recent years have caused price volatility not seen since the 1970s, particularly of key construction inputs such as energy, steel and timber, and businesses are increasingly seeking to include fluctuation provisions in their contracts, which increase the Contract Sum in accordance with objectively measured price rises.

-There are a range of fluctuations clauses in standard form contracts and which ones are adopted needs to be considered carefully in relation to the overall project and duration.
+With the imposition of tariffs expected to result in further volatility, there are a range of fluctuations clauses in standard form contracts and which ones are adopted needs to be considered carefully in relation to the overall project and duration.
 For example, certain fluctuation provisions may be more appropriate for projects of a longer duration or for particular materials that are subject to high price volatility.